gmnrmyr/AscendOSRS/docs/Development-Roadmap.md

 - **DO NOT REMOVE ANY FEATURES** - Only add new functionality
 - **DO NOT LOSE USER DATA** - Preserve all existing user inputs
 - **MAINTAIN HIGH CODE QUALITY** - Refactor only if necessary and safe
+- **FOCUS ON ADDING NEW FEATURES** - Do not remove any features unless it is absolutely necessary.
+- **TAKE NOTES WHEN POSSIBLE** - Write down notes in the codebase (requested by the client or present in this document if clear)

 ---